ziarrdan/Machine-Learning/Assignment 1/README.txt

 scikit-learn    0.22.1
 scipy           1.4.1

+You can simply install the required libraries using pip and the requirements.txt file that is available in the repository.

 4. To run the project simply run the runscript.py file under the Assignment 1 directory in the repo.
 The figures are generated under its corresponding “Figures” folder and all the logs are generated in the root Assignment 1 directory.

+5. Note that at each step (there are 3 in total), for each learner, the program asks the user if he/she wants to change the complexity hyper-parameter manually after it generates the learning curve.